When you want to spend a day exploring Atlanta's best flower gardens, you'll want to find yourself at one of these Atlanta area locations.

 Goizueta Gardens at the Atlanta History Center (130 W. Paces Ferry Road NW, Atlanta, GA 30305) – Six distinct gardens and 22-acres of trails are tucked into the landscape of the Atlanta History Center.
 From blooms of species that predate settlement of Georgia to an Asian American Garden to a formal, sculpted array of plants, the History Center's grounds have it all.

 Outside of Atlanta, visit Gibbs Gardens in Ball Ground where acres of sculpted, flowered landscape welcome visitors.
-March 12-13 the gardens will host their annual Daffodil Festival.
 South of the metro area, Callaway Gardens welcomes visitors to explore their many flower-filled gardens while Hills and Dales Estate in LaGrange offers visitors a chance to see the flower-filled grounds that inspired Cason Callaway to create Callaway Gardens.